-DAISY SCOUTS: School Rules with the Daisies – This program takes place in our historic Churchville One-Room Schoolhouse and meets requirements of the Gloria and Gerri petal.
+DAISY SCOUTS: School Rules with the Daisies – This program takes place in our historic Churchville One-Room Schoolhouse and meets requirements for the Gloria and Gerri petal.
 Scouts will learn about respect and authority by taking part in a 1910 school day, led by an authentic schoolmarm.
-They will also complete a craft designed to build their self-confidence, which they can take home to share with friends and family.
+They will also complete a craft designed to build self-confidence to take home to share with friends and family.

 Blossoming with the Juniors –

 –Scouts will have the opportunity to work towards their Tiger Tales badge by visiting our historic Glos Mansion, learning American folk stories and songs, and playing games from the past.

 WOLF SCOUTS: Where Are the Wolves? –Meets requirements of the Finding Your Way badge by teaching Scouts all about maps, how to read them and how to utilize them.
 Scouts will also make their own compass and practice their skills on the museum grounds.

 BEAR SCOUTS: Back In Time with the Bears –Meets requirements for the Paws for Action badge by heading to our circa 1850s Churchville One-Room Schoolhouse, a National Register of Historic Places site.
 Scouts will participate in lessons just like those taught by the schoolmarm in the early 1900s, learn about famous Americans, and participate in a flag ceremony.

 Scout groups interested in coming to the museum for a guided tour including our I-Spy activity can do so for the nominal fee of $3/Scout during the museum’s open hours.
 Please contact the School Services Coordinator, Jessie Wandersee, at 630-530-6879 or via e-mail at

 - Programs are offered by reservation only and require a 50% deposit upon booking.

 - Programs are available weekdays after school (weekend programs are not currently available).